dalong0514/readnotes/20210106计算原文/2021044Cross-Platform-Desktop-Applications/2021044Cross-Platform-Desktop-Applications0101.md

 The package.json file consists of some configuration information about the app: its name, the main file to load when the app starts, and its version number.
 These fields are required by NW.js (though the version field is required by npm).
 The name field must contain lowercase alphanumeric characters only — there can be no space characters in the name.

 The main field contains the file path for the entry point of your app.
 In the case of NW.js, you have the option of loading either a JavaScript file or an HTML file, but HTML files tend to be the common choice for NW.js apps.
-The HTML file is loaded into the app window, and to demonstrate this, you’ll create an HTML file called index.html that will be loaded.
+The HTML file is loaded into the app window, and to demonstrate this, you'll create an HTML file called index.html that will be loaded.

 Inside the hello-world-nwjs folder, create a file named index.html and insert the code in the following listing.

-Once you’ve saved the index.html file on your computer, you can run the app on your computer.
+Once you've saved the index.html file on your computer, you can run the app on your computer.
 Inside the hello-world-nwjs folder, run the following command on your terminal:

 nw

-If you’re running on Mac OS, figure 1.3 shows what you should see.
+If you're running on Mac OS, figure 1.3 shows what you should see.

-If you’re running Linux, figure 1.4 shows the same app running on openSUSE 13.2 (Linux has many distributions, and openSUSE is one of the well-known distributions).
+If you're running Linux, figure 1.4 shows the same app running on openSUSE 13.2 (Linux has many distributions, and openSUSE is one of the well-known distributions).

 The Windows 10, Mac OS, and Linux versions of NW.js all share the same way to get the app started, which is handy.
 Type the same command in your Command Prompt, and you should see something like figure 1.5 on a Windows 10 computer.

 Figure 1.5 The Hello World app running on Windows 10.
 The app looks almost identical to the app running on openSUSE Linux (minus the app window and a slight difference in font rendering).

-If you click the Say Hello button in the middle of the app screen, you’ll see an alert dialog that says “Hello World.”
+If you click the Say Hello button in the middle of the app screen, you'll see an alert dialog that says “Hello World.”
 If you were to take the index.html file and load it in a web browser such as Google Chrome, Microsoft Edge, or Mozilla Firefox, you would see the same screen and get the same result.
-That’s the point — you can take an HTML page for a website and turn it into a desktop app with NW.js without having to change the code.
+That's the point — you can take an HTML page for a website and turn it into a desktop app with NW.js without having to change the code.

-At this point you might say, “Well, if that’s the case, why don’t I use a desktop app template that renders an HTML page inside a window and make do with that?”
-That’s not a bad question, and some apps have taken this approach.
+At this point you might say, “Well, if that's the case, why don't I use a desktop app template that renders an HTML page inside a window and make do with that?”
+That's not a bad question, and some apps have taken this approach.

 The reasons against such an approach could boil down to ease of development.
 You might not know C++, or if you do, you may not want to be compelled to compile code every time you make a feature change.
 Also, you might want to use features that are only available natively to the desktop framework and are beyond what an HTML file embedded inside of an app window shell would be able to access.
 The other major reason is that as desktop app frameworks, both Electron and NW.js provide a rich feature set to support you in developing desktop apps, covered in the next section.